-If you are denied benefits after a reconsideration (or after a review of your initial application, for states like New York that do not have the reconsideration step), you have the right to request a Social Security Disability Appeal Hearing.
+If you are denied benefits after a reconsideration of your denied disability claim (or after a review of your initial application, for states like New York that do not have the reconsideration step), you have the right to request a Social Security Disability appeal hearing.

 There are three ways that you can apply to request a hearing in front of a judge:

 Please note that you must request a hearing in writing in one of the above ways.
 While you may call your local Social Security office for assistance with requesting a hearing, a phone call alone is not sufficient to request a hearing.

 Eligibility.
 You can request a hearing online by going to www.ssa.gov/disability/appeal if you meet all of the following four criteria:

 Parts.
 There are two parts to the online request process.

 Saving your work.
 You will have the ability to sign off of Social Security's website without losing the work you have already done.
 When you sign off you will be given a reentry number that will return you to your saved application when you sign back on to the website.

 Information to have ready.
 Social Security recommends you gather the following information before you begin the online process, in order to insure that you can successfully complete the online forms:

 Generally, the primary form you need to file to get a hearing date is Request for Hearing by Administrative Law Judge, Form HA-501.
 You should fill out this form and bring it or send it to your local Social Security office.
 (Here's a sample of a filled-out HA-501 form.)